pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/07-code.md

     git diff existing-8/master:pantheon.yml pantheon.upstream.yml
     ```

-1. If you have customizations in your Drupal 8 site's `pantheon.yml` that you want to keep for Drupal (e.g., a Quicksilver script or site-specific protected web paths), copy `pantheon.yml` over:
+1. If you have customizations in your existing site's `pantheon.yml` that you want to keep for Drupal (e.g., a Quicksilver script or site-specific protected web paths), copy `pantheon.yml` over:

     ```bash{promptUser: user}
     git checkout existing-8/master -- pantheon.yml